Austio/learning/sql-mastery.md

  - like: % is wildcare *, _ is exactly 1
  - order by: `nulls (first|last)` works on pg!  asc is default ordering
  - distinct vs distinct on: distinct is unique by tuple distinct on is more like a group by and column based
+ - be careful on multi table joins, inner joins on a next step table basically cancel out outer joins on previous joins

 ### Common Definitions and Basics